sandialeemani/smart-slate-ai/README.md

 ## License

 Academic coursework submitted for CSCI323, University of Wollongong in Dubai.
-Code is shared here for reproducibility and grading purposes — add an explicit license (e.g. MIT) if you intend this to be reused beyond the course.
+Code is shared here for reproducibility and grading purposes.

 ## Acknowledgements